 New York has had a Workers’ Compensation Law for more than one hundred years.
 When the law was passed, workers gave up their right to sue their employers for negligence or personal injury.
 In return, employers agreed to pay workers’ compensation benefits for time out of work and medical expenses.
 The Workers’ Compensation benefits are the same, no matter who is at fault for the accident.
+The system is governed by a state agency called the Workers’ Compensation Board.

 All New York employers are required to have workers’ compensation coverage.
 An employer can provide coverage one of three ways.
 First, they can buy a policy from a private insurance company.
 Second, they can buy a policy from the New York State Insurance Fund.
 And third, they can “self-insure” and pay benefits directly.
 Many municipalities, school districts, and some large employers choose to self-insure.
 However most of those hire a company called a “third-party administrator” to do the paperwork.